 /ΕΛΛΗΝΙΚΑ/ Χρονικό 9: ΜΙΑ “ΤΡΙΤΗ ΜΑΤΙΑ” ΣΤΗΝ ΙΒΗΡΙΑ

-REVIEWING the “Contacts Between the Ancient Civilizations of the Eastern Mediterranean and Iberia”, and faithful to the mainstream scholarly favouritism towards Phoenicians, Dan Stanislawski rejected the idea of some Aegean presence in the peninsula, as we have seen.(a) Commenting on the “claims that there was contact” between Iberians and Minoans, he conceded that it is “a seductive idea” and “a reasonable hypothesis”, but “as yet there is no convincing evidence that the Mediterranean island route to the west was used” by the Cretans.
-Such ‘tangible’, “convincing evidence” in the archaeologists’ hands, i.e. a number of Egyptian trade items found in Spain, is of “a somewhat later period”, after the fall of the Minoans, ca 1400-1200 BC.
-Although the possibility of “Phoenician intermediaries” cannot be ruled out, one needs to have in mind that exactly in this “somewhat later period” (late Bronze Age), and especially in the western Mediterranean, sea trade was in the hands of those who brought about the fall of the Minoans, that is, the Mycenaeans – who, strangely enough, are not even mentioned by the American professor!
+VIEWING the “Contacts Between the Ancient Civilizations of the Eastern Mediterranean and Iberia”, and faithful to the mainstream scholarly favouritism towards Phoenicians, Dan Stanislawski rejected the idea of some Aegean presence in the peninsula, as we have seen.(a) Commenting on the “claims that there was contact” between Iberians and Minoans, he conceded that it is “a seductive idea” and “a reasonable hypothesis”, but “as yet there is no convincing evidence that the Mediterranean island route to the west was used” by the Cretans.
+Such ‘tangible’, “convincing evidence” in the archaeologists’ hands, i.e. a number of Egyptian trade items found in Spain, is of “a somewhat later period”, after the fall of the Minoans, ca 1400-1200 BCE.
+Although the possibility of “Phoenician intermediaries” cannot be ruled out, one needs to have in mind that exactly in this “somewhat later period” (late Bronze Age), especially in the western Mediterranean, sea trade was in the hands of those who brought about the fall of the Minoans, that is, the Mycenaeans – who, strangely enough, are not even mentioned by the American professor!
 Therefore, his assertion that the Egyptian trade items found in Spain “almost surely may be associated with Phoenician intermediaries” is anything but scientific.
-Additionally, the Aegean presence in Egypt, the country of origin of these trade items, dates back to at least Mycenaean times and more likely even further back into the Minoan age, when a commercial settlement was founded in the Nile Delta under the aegis of the Pharaohs, namely Naucratis (Ναύκρατις).
-It was the first and, for much of its early history, the only permanent Hellenic colony in Egypt, acting as a symbiotic nexus for the interchange of Egyptian and Greek trade items, art and culture.(b) If a historian “forgets” the Mycenaeans and Naucratis, this means he wears “Phoenician myopic glasses”!
-Under the circumstances, Stanislawski, an expert on Portugal, cannot be suspected of pro-Hellenic bias in his narrative about the same fateful events in Iberia related in the previous Chronicles (6-8): Iberian “El Dorado”, The Hellenes’ Reawakening, and “Carthago Delenda Est”.
+Besides, the Aegean presence in Egypt, the country of origin of these trade items, dates back to at least Mycenaean times and more likely even further back into the Minoan age, when a trade settlement was founded in the Nile Delta under the aegis of the Pharaohs, namely Naucratis (Ναύκρατις).
+It was the first and, for much of its early history, the only permanent Hellenic colony in Egypt, acting as a symbiotic nexus for the interchange of Egyptian and Greek trade items, art and culture.(b) When a historian “forgets” the Mycenaeans and Naucratis, it means he wears “Phoenician myopic glasses”!
+Under the circumstances, Stanislawski, an expert on Portugal, cannot be suspected of pro-Hellenic bias in his narrative about the same fateful events in Iberia related in the previous Chronicles (6-8): Iberian “El Dorado”, An Iberian Periplus Revival, and “Carthago Delenda Est”.
 At the same time, we can test the accuracy of our own testimony:

 The earliest passage of Phoenician ships through the Straits of Gibraltar was probably made during the general period of time when the Central European farmers and pastoralists were first entering the Cantabrian region.
 These events preceded the 1st millennium BC.
 Later, Greek exploration and trade grew, following the example given by neighboring Phoenicia, perhaps as early as the 9th century and certainly by the end of the 7th century BC.
 Such contacts can be equated in time with the acceleration of the East-West movement of peoples and cultures which took place in the North with the advent of the Celts, who may have appeared in Iberia as early as 900 BC, and the main force of which was felt by the 6th century.
 Between the 6th and the 3rd centuries BC, while the lands of the western Mediterranean were developing under the influence of active and aggressive Greeks and Carthaginians, northern Iberia was changing under the influence of Celts of later arrival from beyond the Pyrenees.
 There was a difference, however, between the early contacts along the Mediterranean coasts and those of the Central Europeans with northern Iberia.
 It was not opportunity for settlement that drew men along the southern coasts, but trade… It was the attraction of metals that drew the early Greeks beyond the straits of Gibraltar and along the western coasts of Spain.